magento/devdocs/_includes/install/releasenotes/ce_install_21.md

 <div markdown="1">

 ## Installation and upgrade instructions
-You can install Magento Community Edition 2.1 Release Candidate 1 (RC1), RC2, or RC3 from either Github or by using Composer.
+You can install Magento Enterprise Edition 2.1 (including a Release Candidate) from either Github or by using Composer.

 <div class="bs-callout bs-callout-warning">
     <p><em>Do not</em> install or upgrade to a Release Candidate on a production system.
 Upgrade to a Release Candidate on a development system only.</p>